Time of Our Lives/Connected

 "Time of Our Lives/Connected" is a double A-side single written and released by Paul van Dyk.
 The (A) song "Time of Our Lives" was recorded in collaboration with the indie UK rock band Vega 4.
 "Time of Our Lives" was featured in a Jeep commercial in May, 2007 and in the film The Sisterhood of the Traveling Pants.
 The (AA) song "Connected" was featured in a Motorola commercial featuring Paul.
 This song also featured in the movie Into the Blue.

+Paul van Dyk's single featuring Vega 4 is scheduled to be released on October 6, 2003 in Germany & UK, and September 23, 2003 in USA.
+PVD's album, Reflections featuring 'Time of Our Lives' is scheduled to be released on October 27, 2003 in Germany, October 20, 2003 in the UK, and October 7, 2003 in the USA.